skipifzero/SkipIfZero.github.io/_posts/2019-04-29-single-chunk-game-state.md

 This way all `PositionComponent`'s are perfectly cache-aligned in memory, great!
 And we don't need to iterate over `MAX_NUM_ENTITIES` each time either, only up to `currentNumPositionComponents`.
 Great!

 However, this approach gets decidedly more complex the more you think about it.
-For example, lets say you have a system which needs to iterate over all entities that have 5 different components.
+For example, let's say you have a system which needs to iterate over all entities that have 5 different components.
 If you do the above naively that easily becomes really expensive and complicated, because you have to do a `O(n)` search through the list of entity ids to find where a specific entity stored its component.

 How do you fix that?
 One solution could be that you keep the component list sorted with respect to the associated entity IDs.
 That way a lookup for a single entity would become `O(log n)`.
 When iterating over all entities with a number of different components some smart scheme could be devised to only check each entity id for each component type once.